Discovery and Follow-up of ASASSN-23bd (AT 2023clx): The Lowest Redshift and Least Luminous Tidal Disruption Event To Date: Acknowledgements

 \section{Acknowledgements}

+We thank the referee for providing helpful comments that improved this manuscript.
+We thank Erin Kara and Adam Malyali for their helpful comments on the manuscript.
 We thank Las Cumbres Observatory and its staff for their continued support of ASAS-SN.
-ASAS-SN is funded in part by the Gordon and Betty Moore Foundation through grants GBMF5490 and GBMF10501 to the Ohio State University, and also funded in part by the Alfred P. Sloan Foundation grant G-2021-14192.
+ASAS-SN is funded in part by the Gordon and Betty Moore Foundation through grants GBMF5490 and GBMF10501 to the Ohio State University and also funded in part by the Alfred P. Sloan Foundation grant G-2021-14192.

 This material is based upon work supported by the National Science Foundation Graduate Research Fellowship Program under Grant No. 2236415.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.